-The word looms large at the Last Supper.
-Jesus “took a cup, and when he had given thanks [eucharisteō] he said, ‘Take this’”; then, he “took bread, and when he had given thanks [eucharisteō], he broke it and gave it to them, saying, ‘This is my body’” (Lk.
+At the Last Supper, Jesus “took a cup, and when he had given thanks [eucharisteō] he said, ‘Take this’”; then, he “took bread, and when he had given thanks [eucharisteō], he broke it and gave it to them, saying, ‘This is my body’” (Lk.
 22:17, 19).
-Since the Last Supper was a Passover meal, the thanksgiving was not merely for the physical bread and wine.
-It reflected the gratitude of the participants for the redemption God had wrought in the exodus, anticipating the new exodus which Christ was about to accomplish by his death and resurrection.
-William Burt Pope, commenting on the Last Supper, concludes that “the first word used, εὐχαριστήσας, gives the ordinance a name: it is a thankful and glorying commemoration, or the Eucharist.”
+Since the Last Supper was a Passover meal, the thanksgiving was not merely for the bread and wine, but for Israel’s deliverance from slavery in the exodus, and for the new exodus that Christ was about to accomplish.
+William Burt Pope notes that “the first word used, εὐχαριστήσας, gives the ordinance a name: it is a thankful and glorying commemoration, or the Eucharist.”

-As families gather on the fourth Thursday of November to eat a Thanksgiving meal, remember that you are invited to gather every week with your Christian family to eat a Eucharistic/Thanksgiving meal on the Lord’s Day.
+As families gather on the fourth Thursday of November for a Thanksgiving meal, remember that you are invited to gather every Lord’s Day with your Christian family for a Eucharistic (Thanksgiving) meal.

-As families gather on the fourth Thursday of November to eat a Thanksgiving meal, remember that you are invited to gather every week with your Christian family to eat a Eucharistic/Thanksgiving meal on the Lord’s Day (see “How Often Should We Receive The Lord’s Supper?”).
+As families gather on the fourth Thursday of November for a Thanksgiving meal, remember that you are invited to gather every Lord’s Day with your Christian family for a Eucharistic (Thanksgiving) meal.
 The Lord’s Day is a day of thanksgiving because it is a thankful commemoration of the resurrection of Jesus from the dead.
 And since the sacrificial death of Jesus for our sins is at the heart of the gospel, the presentation of his body and blood in the bread and wine of the Eucharist is the climax of the church’s thanksgiving.

 In the Didache (lit., “Teaching”), likely written in the first century, we have one of the earliest extra-biblical accounts of the church’s worship.
 It is presented as the Lord’s Teaching through his Apostles.
 Chapter 9 concerns “The Thanksgiving (Eucharist)”: